Notes of Efficient Editing in Emacs

 Move cursor to the top/middle/bottom of the current window: M-r

-Make words in upper case/lower case/capitalized: M-u
+Make words in upper case/lower case/capitalized: M-u, M-l, M-c

 Swap words: M-t